jdjaxon/linux_cac/README.md

   from being able to read the certificates.
 One solution could be to uninstall Firefox from snap and reinstall it via `apt`.

+- If you upgraded from 20.04 to 22.04 on either PopOS or Ubuntu, this likely also upgraded the cackey package from 7.5 to the latest version, which currently breaks this process.
+You can either rerun the script or run through step three through five of the [manual installation](#manual-installation).

 - If you run into any issues with firefox after running the script, clear your data and history in `Privacy & Security` and then restart firefox.
+If your troubles are with MS Teams, see the section for [troubleshooting teams](#microsoft-teams).

 - Firefox will likely start up a bit slower after running this installation.

-- If you upgraded from 20.04 to 22.04 on either PopOS or Ubuntu, this likely also upgraded the cackey package from 7.5 to the latest version, which currently breaks this process.
-You can either rerun the script or run through step three through five of the [manual installation](#manual-installation).

 ## Troubleshooting